brunops/brunops.github.io/_posts/2014-02-06-javascript-rewriting-the-new-operator.markdown

 - JavaScript
 - Monkey Patching
 ---
-Implementing something is the best way to really understand something.
+Implementing something is the best way to really understand it.
 And this post will show how it's possible to emulate the _new_ JavaScript operator.
 Developing a language functionality using itself is a nice way to see how flexible it is.

 <blockquote>
 <p>Everything is vague to a degree you do not realize till you have tried to make it precise.</p>